Home » Health Conditions » American Health Care

 The second thing you need to be aware of is that while the chain or big box pharmacy is selling these prescriptions at a discount, they are charging as much as two and three times the standard charge for other prescriptions.
 In other words, they are making their money back big time on those medications that don’t fall under the discounted scripts.

 The chain pharmacies also count on the fact that you will have to wait long periods of time for a prescription.
 When I went to Wal-Mart, I was told 45 minutes, which then extended to an hour and then they told me it wouldn’t be ready until the next day.
 The prescription was not for a specialty medication.
-The benefit for them is that they assume I will go shopping and spend more money while I wait.
+The for them is that they assume I will go shopping and spend more money while I wait.
 The front store (where they actually make a lot of their money) will therefore show an increase for sales.

 If you have signed up for the cheaper prescriptions, you need to do get a complete list of those medications that fall under the discounted script category as well as the average price of the top one hundred most popular prescriptions.
 If you have insurance and have a co-pay, you may want to confirm with your insurance company as to the actual co-pay amount.
 Insurance companies will only pay a specific amount for a script, with your co-pay as the balance.
 If the price is too high, you will pay the balance of the overcharged script.